csdms/babelizer/README.rst

 Examples
 ********

-Generate Python bindings for a C library that implements a BMI,
+Generate Python bindings for a library that implements a BMI, sending output to the current directory

 .. code:: bash

-  $ babelize init babel.toml
+  $ babelize init babel.toml .

 Update an existing repository